 Another way of connecting your TV to a Sonos product is the Sonos Amp.

 The Amp doesn’t allow you to connect Sonos speakers as your main TV speakers, but you can add the smaller wireless models as surrounds.

 The primary purpose of the Sonos Amp is to power a pair of 3rd party passive speakers.

-So, if you already have a stereo pair of speakers you love, you can wire them to the Amp and create an excellent 2.0 speaker system for TV audio and music.
+Do you already have a stereo pair of speakers you love?
+You can wire them to the Amp and create an excellent 2.0 speaker system for TV audio and music.